andreasdominik/Susi/docs/src/pages/nlu.md

 ##### match phrase type ordered
-Match phrases of type 'ordered' follow the same rules but are more vague, as only all words of the match phrase must be present in the command in the correct order.
-Additional words may be present before, after or inbetween.
+Match phrases of type 'ordered' follow the same rules but are more vague, as only all elements of the match phrase must be present in the command in the correct order.
+Additional words may be present before, after or inbetween the specified elements.

-#### Example file nlu-xx.toml for the rollershutter skill:
+#### Example file nlu.xx.toml for the rollershutter skill:

-A complete (but very simple and not yet sufficent) example nlu configuration file is shown in a version vor 3 different languages.
+A complete (but very simple and not yet sufficent) example nlu configuration file is shown in a version for 3 different languages.
-It must be pointet out, that the slot values extracted to the intent are exactly the same for all languages, which makes it easy to write language-intependant skill code.
+It must be pointet out, that the slot values extracted to the intent and sent to the skill code are exactly the same for all languages, which makes it easy to write language-intependant skill code.

-##### nlu-en.toml
+##### nlu.en.toml
 ```
 # nlu definition for RollerShutter skill
 #